-The SEAC maintains oversight, focus, and responsibility in any area that the Chairman and Secretary of Defense may direct.
+The SEAC maintains oversight, focus, and responsibility in any area that the Chairman may direct.
 In doing so, the SEAC represents the enlisted voice during meetings with leaders ranging from the Office of the Secretary of Defense (OSD), to the civilian community to Service leaders of other nations.
-Though not in the immediate chain of command, the SEAC serves as a vital conduit from the Chairman and the Secretary of Defense to the Service Senior Enlisted Advisors (SEAs) and the Combatant Command, Command Senior Enlisted Leaders (COCOM CSELs) to all enlisted members throughout the total force.
+Though not in the immediate chain of command, the SEAC serves as a vital conduit from the Chairman to the Service Senior Enlisted Advisors (SEAs) and the Combatant Command, Command Senior Enlisted Leaders (COCOM CSELs) to all enlisted members throughout the total force.

 Additionally, the SEAC is in the Non-Commissioned Officer (NCO) communication chain.
 During visits to Joint Operational Areas, posts and bases, the SEAC identifies issues that holistically affect enlisted service members, retirees, and DoD families.
 The SEAC harmonizes and integrates common solutions across the service branches to increase the readiness, effectiveness, efficiencies, and health/welfare of the total force.

-· Chairs and facilitates the bi-annual Defense Senior Enlisted Leader Conferences (DSELC) with Service SEAs and COCOM CSELs.
+- Chairs and facilitates the bi-annual Defense Senior Enlisted Leader Conference (DSELC) with Service SEAs and COCOM CSELs.

 - In cooperation with the Director, J-1, assists in collecting/vetting nominations supporting the slating process of COCOM CSELs and other senior enlisted U.S.

 nominative joint billets to include various international positions.

 - Enhances utilization of senior NCOs on joint battle staffs.